 You might want to specify an exit state for the model by associating a valid action with the predefined Exit state in the Connections from action menu.
 You can also add previous actions, global actions, and sequent actions at this point in the same way as before.

-See Working with Models in Eggplant DAI for more information on how to test and adjust your model in the Modeler UI.
+See Working with Models in Eggplant DAI for more information on how to test and adjust your model in the Model workspace.

-Use the Suite tab to view the available suites and their version list so that you can track a suite's history.
-Suite versions are saved when you upload model assets, such as scripts or images in the associated Suite folder by uploading them via the Agent window > Manage Suites.
+Suites lets you view all available suites and their version so that you can track a suite's history.
+Suite versions are saved when you upload model assets, such as scripts or images in the associated suite folder.

-- On the left panel of the Eggplant DAI screen, click Designer and then switch to the Suites tab.
-The suites are displayed as tiles showing the latest version as well as the last updated date and time.
+- Go to Designer > Suites.
+All the suites that are available to you in Eggplant DAI are displayed as tiles in alphabetical order.
+Each tile shows the latest version as well as the last updated date and time.

 - Name: The name of your suite.